 Please note that if you are expecting a large number of reports, you may experience some delay in delivery times.

 Daily reports are generated every day between Monday and Friday at 7:30 PM PDT.
 Each daily settlement report includes all charges from the previous day (accounting for the timezone conversion, Tuesday’s report contains all of UTC Monday’s charges).
 Because of that, the report that appears on your dashboard on a weekday at 7:30 PM PDT will be the previous days report.
-For example, the report that appears on your dashaboard on Wednesday March 6th at 7:30 PM will be the Tuesday, March 5th Settlement report.
+For example, the report that appears on your dashboard on Wednesday March 6th at 7:30 PM will be the Tuesday, March 5th Settlement report.

 Weekly reports are delivered every Monday at 8:00 PM PDT.
 Each weekly settlement report includes charges from the previous week, Monday through Sunday.